bliu217/palette/README.md

 ### User Guide

 **General**
 To edit the current palette, you must first click on one of the 4 colour panels, and then change the colour via the Eyedropper, Hex/RGB Input, or Color Picker.
+To download the current palette (as 90 x 128 png), click the download icon below the current palette.

 **Tools (left side) in order:**
 - Save current palette (right of the 'Edit Color' section)